acxxce/bilingual_book_maker/README.md

 ## Preparation

 1. ChatGPT or OpenAI token

+hh
-2. prepared epub books
+3. prepared epub books
-3. Environment with internet access or proxy
+4. Environment with internet access or proxy
-4. python3.8+
+5. python3.8+

 ## Use